 Gold Pieces (GP): As the main currency in Classcraft, Gold Pieces enable students to purchase new gear.
 They can be obtained through quest objectives, behavior settings, tools, and training pets.

 Grade: By default, your school or district will use the K12 grades or no grades (set up at creation).
 If you want to use particular grades, you can set them up by adding students to your Student Database.
 These grades are used to create School Kits.

 Health Points (HP): Health Points are a character's in-game energy.
 When a student displays negative behaviors, they lose HP.
-If they lose all their HP, “fall in battle” and receive a “sentence” that they must complete.
+If they lose all their HP, “fall” and receive a “pledge” that they must complete.

 Label: You can assign labels to students and teachers to mark them as part of a particular group or having special needs.
 Teachers can't see teacher labels and students can’t see labels.